jeche/werewolf/README.md

 - [x]    Kill a player (if werewolf and night)
 - [x]    Report current position
-- [x]    Get score list (only viewable by users) Special Features
+- [x]    Get score list (only viewable by users)
+- [x]    Kill players that do not update at least every 5 minutes in a game Special Features
 ----------------

 - [x]    Web Console for Admin (in progress)
+- [x]   Online interface for users to be added
 - []    Add infection rate to werewolves, allowing for a chance to infect
 - [x]    Add web interface for users(in progress)
 - []    Allow for users to be set as Admins
 - [x]    Allow for more new game settings, setting a kill zone/scent zone (in progess)
+- []    SSL

 The currently viewable links include:
 <table>